OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 cluster.

 # When do I get to use it?
-It’s on Cloud instances already, and will be available to self-hosted customers in 2024.3 - so give it a few weeks.
+It’s on Cloud instances already, and will be available to self-hosted customers in 2024.3, which is coming out in a few weeks.

 # More information & support
 The OctopusDeploy documentation suite covers the use of the Kubernetes Worker, otherwise reach out to our [community slack](https://octopususergroup.slack.com/archives/CBQ3FPQAH), or direct to our support in case of trouble.